Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence spectroscopy: Introduction

-The parameter $a$ is called anisotropy coefficient and its values range from 0 to 1.
-For an isotropic emitter the value of $a$ is 0.333.
-If an emitter TDM is completely oriented out of the substrate plane, the value of $a$ is 1.
-If the value of $a$ is zero, then the emitter TDM is completely oriented in the plane of the substrate.
-As the emission intensity is directly proportional to the number of emitters, the measurement of the intensity of both the emitters in the plane and out of plane can give the value of the anisotropy coefficient.
+Here $\alpha + \gamma{}\leq$ 90\textsuperscript{o}.
+The anisotropy coefficient ($a$) value range from 0 to 1.
+For an isotropic emitter the value of $a$ is 1/3.
+If an emission is completely oriented normal to the substrate plane, the value of $a$ is 1.
+For instance, Indium Selenide (InSe) layers have completely out of plane oriented excitonic dipole moment.\cite{Brotons-Gisbert2019,doi:10.1021/acs.nanolett.2c04902} If the value of $a$ is zero, then the light emission is completely oriented in the plane of the substrate.
+Molybdenum Sulfide (MoS\textsubscript{2}) monolayer is a good example for completely in the plane excitonic transition dipole moment.\cite{Schuller2013}

+The measurement of the emission intensity in the plane of substrate and the out of the plane of substrate, can give the value of the anisotropy coefficient.
 The measurement of one of the Einstein coefficients and the anisotropy coefficient gives the magnitude and direction of TDMs.

-It has been demonstrated that the display devices and LEDs have optimal emission efficiency and output optical power, when the TDMs of the emitters are oriented in the plane of substrate.\cite{PhysRevB.85.115205, PhysRevB.92.245306} Due to the above mentioned considerations, determination of TDMs of emitters is of use to the LED and display industry.
+It is reported that display devices and LEDs have optimal emission efficiency and output optical power, when the TDMs of the emitters are oriented in the plane of substrate.\cite{PhysRevB.85.115205, PhysRevB.92.245306,10.1039/C4TC00997E,10.1038/s41467-021-22191-3} Due to the above mentioned considerations, determination of TDMs of emitters is needed in the LED and display industry.

 Also from the perspective of controlling the interaction of emitters with a cavity, the knowledge of orientation is needed.
 If the cavity mode field ($\vec{\textup{E}}$) interacts with N emitters, the coupling coefficient (g)\cite{10.1088/0034-4885/78/1/013901,10.1038/nphys227,PhysRevApplied.18.014004} is given by